roc-streaming/roc-toolkit/CONTRIBUTING.md

 * **Warnings**

-    If possible, ensure you code builds with `--enable-werror` option with major compilers, preferrably recent `clang` and `gcc`.
+    If possible, ensure you code builds with `--enable-werror` option with major compilers, preferably recent `clang` and `gcc`.
 Running `scons tidy` may be also useful.
 See details in [INSTALL](INSTALL.md).

 * **Tests**

     Write unit tests for non-trivial components.
-Before comitting, run `scons test` to ensure that existing tests are not broken.
+Before committing, run `scons test` to ensure that existing tests are not broken.
 See details in [INSTALL](INSTALL.md).

 * **Error handling**

     Use `roc_panic()` to die gracefully when component's contract is broken.
 Use `roc_log()` to make debugging your code easier for others.

     We don't use exceptions and avoid returning error codes.
-Use `roc_panic()` and `roc_log()` and prefrer boolean or null return values.
+Use `roc_panic()` and `roc_log()` and prefer boolean or null return values.

 * **Multi-threading**